balmli/no.almli.heatingcontroller/README.md

 - Set away
 - Set home override on
 - Set home override off
 - Set holiday today.
-Default is Norwegian holidays, but can be overridden with this action.
+Holiday can be overridden with this action.

 ## Feedback:

 Please report issues at the [issues section on Github](https://github.com/balmli/no.almli.heatingcontroller/issues).

 ### Release Notes:

+#### 0.6.0

+- Can select country for holidays.
+- Added conditions for holidays (public, bank, observance).

 #### 0.5.4